depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   and the current Bayesian ranges for each player across all hands.
 They output the counterfactual values for each hand for each player.

   In addition to DeepStack, we also include Libratus as required reading.
-It's important to grok this paper as well as it highlights that the really important concepts in this curriculum are the Game Theory and CFR; Deep Learning is not necessary to build a champion Poker bot.
+This paper highlights Game Theory and CFR as the really important concepts in this curriculum; deep learning is not necessary to build a champion Poker bot.

   **Required Reading**:
   1. [DeepStack: Expert-Level Artificial Intelligence in Heads-Up No-Limit Poker](https://static1.squarespace.com/static/58a75073e6f2e1c1d5b36630/t/58b7a3dce3df28761dd25e54/1488430045412/DeepStack.pdf).